Skip to Content

-Our turkey liver pate recipe is a luxurious and indulgent spread that’s perfect for appetisers or treating yourself to a special snack.
-This rich and creamy pate is made with cooked turkey liver, butter, onions, and a blend of aromatic herbs and spices that create a complex and irresistible flavour.
+Our turkey liver pate recipe is a luxurious and indulgent spread that's perfect for appetisers or treating yourself to a special snack.
+Cooked turkey liver, butter, onions, and a blend of aromatic herbs and spices create the complex and irresistible flavour of this rich and creamy pate.
 Follow our easy instructions to make it at home and impress your guests with this gourmet appetiser.

-Turkey liver pate is a cream prepared by blending cooked turkey liver with butter, cream, herbs, spices, and sometimes other meats.
+Chefs prepare turkey liver pate by blending cooked turkey liver with butter, cream, herbs, spices, and sometimes other meats to create a creamy spread.
 They then pureed the mixture until smooth and creamy and chilled until set.
-People often add it to charcuterie boards and gourmet deli platters, and it’s very popular during Thanksgiving and Christmas.
+People often add it to charcuterie boards and gourmet deli platters, like my turkey spread, and it's very popular during Thanksgiving and Christmas.

 My turkey liver pate recipe is a little different from the others because I will add caramelised onions, which will give it a unique taste.
 I will not use eggs or cream, but only butter and mustard, the secret ingredient of the most successful pate.